DannnyzZ/Scripted-Linux-Hardening-SLH-/README.md

 3. Remove unnecessary libraries.
 4. Set automatic updates on every boot.

+### Unattended-upgrades

+Unattended-upgrades is a package available on Linux systems that automates the process of installing security updates.
+It is commonly used to keep the operating system and installed software up-to-date with the latest security patches.

 ```sh
 # Install unattended-upgrades for automatic updates
 sudo apt-get install unattended-upgrades